joereynolds/what-to-code/README.md

   ```
 - An SQL parser to report better error messages than the god awful MySQL ones.
 Ideally build it using Bison and Flex so we don't have a bad time reinventing the wheel.

 - A program that can split one file into many.
 For example, I had a csv file that was 300mb and could not do any processing with it because it was so big.
 All the other alternatives that I checked out were either slow or not very user friendly.
 It should work on any file type, not just csv's.
-There is a good one [here](https://github.com/imartingraham/csv-split) but I feel it could be made faster in C or Rust. **created** https://github.com/garrettm/splitters
+There is a good one [here](https://github.com/imartingraham/csv-split) but I feel it could be made faster in C or Rust.

 - A front end to gtags-cscope